-Complaints are best handled and resolved as close to their origin as possible, and that the professional staff should be given every opportunity to consider the issues and attempt to resolve the problem prior to involvement by the Executive Director.
+Complaints are best handled and resolved as close to their origin as possible.
+The professional staff should be given every opportunity to consider the issues and attempt to resolve the problem prior to involvement by the Executive Director.
 Therefore, the proper channeling of complaints involving instruction, discipline or learning materials will be as follows: